Nothing changes you like travel does.

 Avoid bad habits

 Travel can be fun and exciting, but it can also turn you into an entitled and insufferable card-carrying frequent flier.
 Resist that temptation.
 I’ve spoken with countless travelers who regret the habits they picked up along the way.
-One of most memorable conversations was with Bob McIntyre, a retired business traveler from San Antonio, who described himself as “a former loyalty program addict.”
+One of the most memorable conversations was with Bob McIntyre, a retired business traveler from San Antonio, who described himself as “a former loyalty program addict.”
 Points are a natural byproduct of travel and can be redeemed for even more travel.
 But you’re easily seduced into taking a darker path that tempts you to manipulate the system, using manufactured spending to earn even more “free” trips.

 Try to relax